These Bylaws provide detailed guidance for the supervision and management of the affairs of IAPR in accordance with the IAPR Constitution.

 14.4 The Conferences and Meetings Committee shall establish policies, subject to approval by the Governing Board, concerning the planning, scheduling, and organizing of conferences, workshops, tutorials, and other meetings, and monitor adherence to these policies.

 14.5 The King-Sun Fu Prize Committee shall administer the King-Sun Fu Prize, as per the rules established by the Governing Board.
 The Committee shall consist of five members, each serving for six years, one or two new members being elected every two years.
+The winner of the prize is automatically selected as a new member.

 14.6 The Industrial Liaison Committee shall act to improve IAPR’s interface with Industry, and for facilitating the involvement of industrialists in the IAPR.